jqwik-team/jqwik/documentation/src/docs/include/kotlin-module.md

 - As of this writing Kotlin still has a few bugs when it comes to supporting Java annotations.
   That's why in some constellations you'll run into strange behaviour - usually runtime exceptions or ignored constraints - when using predefined jqwik annotations on types.

+- Some types, e.g. `UByte`, are not visible during runtime.
+  That means that jqwik cannot determine if an `int` value is really a `UByte`, which will lead to confusing value reporting, e.g. a UByte value of `254` is reported as `-2` because that's the internal representation.